-c) Advance for future capital increase and capital subscription i) Advance for future capital increase of the Company on June 13, 2019, via the assignment of rights over the shares held by the shareholder Ilson Mateus in Indústria Blanco Ltda., in the amount of R\$ 10,256, which reflects the carrying amounts of equity in this investee at the transaction date, as the operation took place between related parties comprising the same economic group and under joint control.
-Indústria Blanco Ltda. was founded on June 13, 2019, receiving a capital contribution in cash from the shareholder Ilson Mateus in the amount of R\$ 10,256.
+- Advance for future capital increase of the Company on January 24, 2018, via the assignment of rights over the shares held by the shareholder Ilson Mateus in Indústria de Pães e Massas Mateus Ltda., in the amount of R\$ 33,800, which reflects the carrying amounts of equity in this investee at the transaction date, as the operation took place between related parties comprising the same economic group and under joint control.
+For further information see Note 11 Investments; - Advance for future capital increase of the subsidiary Armazém Mateus S.A., on March 31, 2018, in the amount of R\$ 58,355, in cash, to be paid into the share capital at the next Annual General Meeting.